infor-design/design-system/design-tokens/EXAMPLE.md

         }
         ```

-1. We will use two theme files to import the specific token theme and `styles.scss` file in the proper order.
+1. We will use two theme files to import the specific token theme and the web application's main `styles.scss` file in the proper order.

     - sass/my-theme-light.scss

         ```css
-        @import ../../node_modules/ids-identity/tokens/web/theme-soho.scss; // Use the soho original theme (lighter)
+        @import '../../node_modules/ids-identity/tokens/web/theme-soho.scss'; // Use the soho original theme (lighter)
         @import styles.scss;
         ```

     - sass/my-theme-dark.scss

         ```css
-        @import ../../node_modules/ids-identity/tokens/web/theme-soho-dark.scss; // Use the soho dark theme
+        @import '../../node_modules/ids-identity/tokens/web/theme-soho-dark.scss'; // Use the soho dark theme
         @import styles.scss;
         ```

-1. There are many ways to compile SASS into CSS and we aren't sure what system you use, so we'll use our magical psuedo code function `psuedoSassToCSS()`:
+1. There are many ways to compile Sass into CSS.
+Since we aren't sure what system you use, in this example, we'll use a magical pseudo code function `pseudoSassToCSS()`:

     ```js
-    psuedoSassToCSS(['sass/my-theme-light.scss', 'sass/my-theme-dark.scss']);
+    pseudoSassToCSS(['sass/my-theme-light.scss', 'sass/my-theme-dark.scss']);
     ```

 1. Post-compile you'll have two CSS files that correspond with each theme: